AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/make-devd-and-appd/index.md

 ---
-title: Make the Host Application
+title: Make the Ayla Linux Agent and the Host Application
 layout: devices-ayla-linux-agent.html
 b: block
 ---

-This page shows you how to clone and build the Ayla Device Platform for Linux on your RPi.
+This tutorial shows you how to clone and build the Ayla Device Platform for Linux, including the Ayla Linux Agent (devd) and the Host Application (appd), on your Raspberry Pi.

 <ol>
 <li>ssh to your RPi.